moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-subcollections.md

 * When you have a one-to-many relationship between entities.
 For example, a user can have multiple posts, each of which can have multiple comments.
 * When you want to avoid storing large amounts of data in a single document.
+  * DM: issue solved: if you try to put an array of all user's messages in a field in the user document, you will run into the 1M (megabyte) maximum collection size for the user document.
+Subcollections do not have that limit.
-* When you want to easily query and retrieve related data.
+* When you want to easily query and retrieve **related data**.
+  * DM: this may be the Firestore equivalent of the RDB join (of 2 tables).
+I.e., `select * from users, message where user.id = message.userid`g

 ## Why to use subcollections: